Find information about court cases, including law reports, judgments, newspaper articles, police records and commentaries.

 The Library's Newspaper Collection is one of the largest in Australia.
 It has an extensive range of Victorian metropolitan, suburban and regional newspapers, as well as selected interstate and international papers.

 Many newspapers are accessible in the Library's Newspapers & Family History Reading Rooms.
 Others are stored offsite and need to be pre-ordered for use.
-Search the catalogue to find out how to access your newspaper of interest.
+Search the catalogue for the newspaper title to find out how to access your newspaper of interest.

 For more information about using newspapers for research, use our online research guides: